-In the previous studies (e.g. Kumagai & Chouet 2000), the attenuation of crack oscillations was estimated by the Sompi method (e.g. Kumazawa et al. 1990), using various values of trial AR orders applied to the far-field waveform radiated from the fluid-filled crack.
+In the previous studies (e.g., Kumagai & Chouet, 2000), the attenuation of crack oscillations was estimated by the Sompi method (e.g., Kumazawa et al., 1990) using various values of trial AR orders applied to the far-field waveform radiated from the fluid-filled crack.
 Results based on FDTD occasionally show a lot of scatter, which makes a precise determination of the attenuation properties of the crack resonance challenging.
-In the present method, the attenuation quality factor Q is directly calculated from the complex frequency of the eigen mode identified from the simultaneous equation (eq.
-18).
-Such computations in the complex frequency domain enable us to compute a single estimate of the attenuation quality factor Q. Although this approach is more direct compared with FDTD, relatively broad minimum for the imaginary part of the complex frequency (see Fig. 5) suggests that this method yields the attenuation quality factors Q with limited precision as well.
-There is, however, a more significant limitation of FDTD in the estimation of the attenuation quality factor Q. To suppress numerical instabilities at short wavelengths caused by the discretization in the time and space, Chouet (1986) added an artificial dissipation term in the form of c v to the equations of motion, where v is the velocity of either the elastic solid or the fluid.
-The factor c is a non-dimensional dissipation coefficient, and Chouet (1986) assigned c = 0.025 in the elastic solid and c = 0.075 in the fluid as optimal values.
+In the present method, the attenuation quality factor Q is directly calculated from the complex frequency of the eigen mode identified from the simultaneous equation (Eq.
+(18)).
+Such computations in the complex frequency domain enable us to compute a single estimate of the attenuation quality factor Q. Although this approach is more direct compared to FDTD, relatively broad minimum for the imaginary part of the complex frequency (see Fig. 5) suggests that this method yields the attenuation quality factor Q. To suppress numerical instabilities at short wavelengths caused by the discretization in the time and space, Chouet (1986) added an artificial dissipation term in the form of $c\nabla v$ to the equations of motion, where v is the velocity of either the elastic solid or the fluid.
+The factor c is a nondimensional dissipation coefficient, and Chouet (1986) assigned c = 0.025 in the elastic solid and c = 0.075 in the fluid as optimal values.
 Although this kind of dissipation term is commonly used in FDTD computations, the factor acts as a pseudo-viscosity that affects the estimation of attenuation properties of the crack oscillation.

-In the 2-D problem, the effect of the dissipation term added to the equation for the fluid can be quantitatively evaluated as follows: adding the term $c\nabla v$ to the non-dimensional equation is equivalent to changing the equation of conservation of momentum as
+In the 2-D problem, the effect of the dissipation term added to the equation for the fluid can be quantitatively evaluated as follows: Adding the term $c\nabla v$ to the nondimensional equation is equivalent to changing the equation of conservation of momentum as where N is a number of grid points used to discretize the crack length 2l.
+Since the general solution of Eq.
+(19) can be also written as a linear function of the crack surface displacement just like the case of pure inviscid fluid, we can evaluate the effect of the artificial dissipation term by the same methodology as described in the previous section.

-$$\frac{1}{\rho_f} \frac{\partial P}{\partial x_1} + \frac{\partial V_1}{\partial t} - \left[c \left(\frac{a}{\alpha} \right)^2 \frac{2l\alpha}{N} \right] \frac{\partial^2 V_1}{\partial x^2} = 0, \tag{19}$$
+$$\frac{1}{\rho_f}\frac{\partial P}{\partial x_1} + \frac{\partial V_1}{\partial t} - \left\{ c\left(\frac{a}{\alpha}\right)^2 \frac{2l\alpha}{N} \right\} \frac{\partial^2 V_1}{\partial x^2} = 0, \tag{19}$$